thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 Comments are the lines which the interpreter will _ignore_.
 The significance of comments lies purely for code readability.
 It makes  maintaining the project an easier task.
 If programming is a religion then Comment would be it's most powerful God capable of making or breaking lives.

-Programs should have appropriate comments, typically, code which is non obvious should have a comment associated with it, for instance, this line of code is obvious, `a+=1`, so there is no need to add a comment saying `increments the variable a by 1`, but `a = 4*c+4*d/6*c` is not obvious, it might be Sarick's coefficient, and thus would warrant a comment.
+Programs should have appropriate comments, typically, non obvious code should have a comment associated with it.

+Consider this line of code, `a+=1`, there is no need to add a comment saying `increments the variable a by 1` because it is ovious.

+Now, consider this line of code, `a = 4*c+4*d/6*c`.
+This is not obvious, it might be Sarick's coefficient, and thus would warrant a comment.
 There is no such thing as Sarick's coefficient.

 #### Single Line Comments